🏝️ The resort tour from hell with a side of bacon

 It went downhill from there.

 The marketing company couldn’t book me at the resort.
 They had a list of hotels they could offer.
 The 4.5* hotel in the marketing ad wasn’t available.
 That’s probably a good thing as their reviews were atrocious.
-The only hotel that got passable reviews was a small 3* resort.
-Plus it was a half hour away from the property where the tour would be given.
+The only hotel that got passable reviews was a small 3.5* resort that I could have booked directly for not much more.
+So let’s call it a “small” deal.

-The day of the tour was a marathon.
+The day of the tour:

-I considered and declined all their deals.
-I was taken to the transportation booker in a different building.
-He gave me the 4th sales pitch for a minideal to return next year.
+We were taken to the transportation booker in a different building.
+He gave me the 4th sales pitch of the visit for a minideal to return next year.

 Finally we taxied back to our hotel.

-Yeah, it pretty much wasted the day and stole a part of our souls.
+The sales tour was supposed to take 2 hours.
+Our ordeal lasted 6 hours.
+The experience pretty much wasted the day and stole a part of our souls.

 You have to ask yourself - Is all that worth it to save a few hundred dollars?